Epiczhul/NintendoSwitchPkg/README.md

 # Special thanks to

-- Imbushuo for making the EDK2 Package and editing Coreboot sources to work with display, as well as helping me with errors I had faced.
+- Imbushuo for making the EDK2 Package and editing Coreboot sources to work with display.

+- WolfLink115, mekb-turtle and tesla15 for their modifications on NintendoSwitchPkg

 - Fail0verflow for making the shofel2 exploit and Switch Coreboot sources.